Estimated reading time: 5 minutes

-We all know that it is the customer that purchases our products and services, and ultimately pays the bills.
+We all know that it is the customer who purchases our products and services – and ultimately pays the bills.

-It is our job to think about what we do from the customer perspective and put in systems, processes, and training that allows for great service experience.
+Our job is to think about what we do from the customer’s perspective and create systems, processes, and training that allows for a great service experience.

 1. Clean Facilities

-I’ve gone into businesses that have a musty or dirty smell and it makes me want to turn around and walk out the door.
-This is particularly important going into a restaurant.
+I have gone into businesses that have a musty or dirty smell, and it makes me want to turn around and walk out the door.
+This is particularly important when going into a restaurant.

 If the entryway smells foul, how can I be sure that the kitchen is properly cleaned?

-It doesn’t matter when I go there the restrooms always smell and often are not stocked well.
+It does not matter when I go there; the restrooms always smell and often are not stocked well.

 Clean, updated facilities are a basic expectation for a positive customer experience.